medavox/tuki-nuwa/text/working documents/bugs and candidate changes.md

     but how to make it a command?
         u jupa luku puha i sth na mi?
         'make be-seen sth to me'
-    how about *u nisunta luku i mi na ni*
-    'allow/let me to see that' (is it i mi na ni, or i ni na mi?)
+    how about *u nisunta li luku i mi na ni* 'allow/let me to see that' (is it i mi na ni, or i ni na mi?)
     *u nisunta i ni: mi luku i ni*?